linthar/campsite_tech_challenge/README.md

 # Design

-The trade-off is to penalty reservations/cancellations/updates operations in order to improve availability check operation response times.
+The trade-off is to penalizing reservations/cancellations/updates operations in order to improve availability check operation response times. (availability DB data is cached in REDIS, so every INSERT/UPDATE/DELETE has to  some extra effort in order to maintain the cache consistent)

-All availability checks are done hitting REDIS cache.
+All availability services hits REDIS cache exclusively.
+Report and Reservations vacancy checks are done using REDIS data to speed-up the response.

 DB is used as last-line constraints keeper.
 Concurrent requests checks could fail in that case, so the DB constraints ensures consistency.

+### Scalability

+This is an example of how this solution can be scaled:
-## Development
+#### Development
 ![Development](docs/Develop.jpeg)

-## Production
+#### Production
 ![Production](docs/Prod.jpeg)